Luexks/reassembly_modding_by_example/src/getting_more_than_three_colors.md

 # Getting More Than Three Colors
 As shrouds are limited to using the three colors of their block (`fillColor`, `fillColor1`, and `lineColor`), they can usually only have three colors, but there are ways to get around the limitations.
 ## Overlaying Transparent Shrouds
-When transparent shrouds are overlayed, only the lines of the topmost shroud are rendered unless the shrouds have the same Z level, but the fill colors of all the shrouds are merged, which can be used to create more than three colors.
+When shrouds with >100% alpha are overlayed, only the lines of the topmost shroud are rendered (unless the shrouds have the same Z level).
+However, the fill colors of all the shrouds are merged, which can be used to create more than three colors.

-Below is an example of a shroud with 3 circles layered bottom up in the orders red, blue, and green, all with 50% transparency:
+Below is an example of a shroud with 3 circles layered bottom up in the orders red, blue, and green, all with 50% alpha:
 ```lua
 -- Shape 271390000 is a circle.
 { 17000